cbonoz/signai23/README.md

 ---

-Advisory is a messaging recommendation platform for optimizing signature request gathering via email.
+Advisory is a email drafting platform for optimizing signature request conversation via email.

 ## Inspiration

 Creating the signature request is only one part of the effort when using Dropbox/Hellosign.

 The second half is actually collecting the signature, and this can often be greatly influenced by the messaging that goes along with the request.
+Templates exist for sending messages, but often won't be tailored to the individual or the context, and using the right language can be key to an agreement pushing ahead.

+Advisory is created as a free / hostable app that uses your Dropbox API key to enable your team to create better crafted messages.

 ## What it does